Steve Rogers (baseball): Major League career

 In a 13-year career, Rogers posted a 158–152 record with a 3.17 ERA and 1621 strikeouts in 2837 2/3 innings.
 He pitched 129 complete games with 37 shutouts in 399 appearances, 393 as a starter.
-As of the end of the 2017 season, Rogers is one of 180 players to have played his entire career with one team, including the only one to do it with the Expos.
+As of the end of the 2017 season, Rogers is one of 180 players to have played his entire career with one team and played for ten seasons or more, including the only one to do it with the Expos.
+Rogers was first eligible to be elected to the National Baseball Hall of Fame on the 1991 ballot, but received no votes and fell off.

 Post playing career

-Rogers now resides in Princeton Junction, New Jersey and works for the Major League Baseball Players Association.
+Rogers now resides in Princeton Junction, New Jersey, and works for the Major League Baseball Players Association.